loomio/loomio_help/content/guides/virtual_board_meetings/index.md

 ## During your meeting

-Run the board meeting at the appointed time on Zoom or Skype as usual, following the agreed agenda and accessing board papers as needed.
+Run the board meeting at the appointed time on Jitsi or Zoom as usual, following the agreed agenda and accessing board papers as needed.

 Chairing a remote board meeting takes real energy.
 Richard Westlake observes;